l-zeuch/yagpdb.vim/Notes.md

 ## Other

+* Implement code folding.
+This can be based on:
+  * Indentation (easy, less reliable)
+  * Custom scripting (harder, more reliable, can be based on language feature like if/else/end blocks).
 * Consider automating certain files such as [`syntax/yagpdb-cc.vim`](./syntax/yagpdb-cc.vim)
 * Figure out a way to validate syntax - perhaps without the abuse of RegEx.
 Alternatively, RegEx.